 The Spectra website states that the pumps are about 45 decibels, which is somewhere between a computer and refrigerator in terms of noise level.
 Cari, a Spectra S2 user, said, “I would use it while on conference calls at work and no one knew.”

 Everyone that I interviewed said that Spectra customer service was very responsive and helpful.
+Many people suggested reaching out for help on Facebook messenger.

 “When my pump lost suction, they sent me new tubing and a new pump overnight.
 They said compare both and decide which I wanted to keep,” said Cari.